Vinayakk404/Comment-Classification/README.md

 ## Results
 In this project , we present a combination of convolutional and bidirectional neural network .The combined BiLSTM model gives good results over the long text, since it benefits from the  BiLSTM’s characteristic to learn long-term bidirectional dependencies of the text
-The accuray was found to be 88%
+The accuracy was found to be 88%